COVID-19 Resources for Families

 Thousands of child care providers have reported since the beginning of the state’s COVID response that they are open to families.
 Families can view current providers using the map below.

 COST: Child care providers will charge tuition that varies with their program policies and business practices.
+Tuition paid by families is almost always a provider's primary source of revenue and is critical to their ability to operate.
 Many providers are working to accommodate financial considerations of families during this time of emergency.
 Families in need of financial assistance may still apply for and eligible families may receive Child Care Assistance and Early Learning Scholarships.
 The Children’s Defense Fund-Minnesota’s Bridge to Benefits screening tool can be used to help you determine potential eligibility and information needed to apply for these and other public programs that support economic stability.
 Families may also call 1-888-291-9811 for assistance with financial resources to afford care.

 School-age care.
 Many families will need care for their children during periods of hybrid and distance learning in order to report to work or fulfill other obligations.
 Child care and youth programs willing to serve school-age children are reported in the map of providers below.
 Families that need assistance with finding care refer to the section above on families seeking child care.

-- During a hybrid or distance learning model when students are not receiving in-person instruction, districts and charter schools will provide care for school-age children age 12 and under who are children of critical workers on Tier I of the state critical worker list.
+Child Care Assistance Program (CCAP) can authorize and pay for families accessing the program for school-age children for time in child care when the children are completing remote, virtual, or online schoolwork while their parent is in their activity.
+Contact your CCAP worker for more information.
+During a hybrid or distance learning model when students are not receiving in-person instruction, districts and charter schools will provide care for eligible school-age children age 12 and under who are children of critical workers on Tier I of the state critical worker list.
 This care is provided during regular school hours at no cost.
-Tier 1 includes:
+Refer to this School-Age Care Guidance and Frequently Asked Questions and contact your child's school for more information and availability.